PratikSharma264/FoodDeliveryWebApp/README.md

 5. **Code in backend directory by changing directory to backend i.e cd backend or code in frontend instead!**

 6. **Enjoy contributing in this repository!** 💻✨

+7.**The Sqlite Database has superuser with credentials as follows:**
+      Username: admin
+      Password: grubmate